MiguelCastresana/elderly/README.md

 - **Cox Proportional Hazards Modeling**: Multivariable models were used to assess the independent prognostic value of each signature.

-### To extract the data please go to this [bitbucket repository](https://bitbucket.org/tobingroup/elderly/src/master/)

 ## Setting Up the Environment

 To ensure a consistent and reproducible environment for running the R scripts, a conda environment file (`environment.yml`) is provided.
 This file includes all the necessary packages and their specific versions, making it easy to set up the environment on any system.